microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgUserDriveListContentType.md

     - `[Name <String>]`: The name of the content type.
   - `[DefaultContents <IMicrosoftGraphDocumentSetContent[]>]`: Default contents of document set.
     - `[ContentType <IMicrosoftGraphContentTypeInfo>]`: contentTypeInfo
-    - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set
+    - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set.
     - `[FolderName <String>]`: Folder name in which the file will be placed when a new document set is created in the library.
-  - `[PropagateWelcomePageChanges <Boolean?>]`: Indicates whether to add the name of the document set to each file name.
+  - `[PropagateWelcomePageChanges <Boolean?>]`: Specifies whether to push welcome page changes to inherited content types.
   - `[SharedColumns <IMicrosoftGraphColumnDefinition[]>]`:
     - `[Id <String>]`:
     - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn